Pscheidl/kubectl-explorer/README.md

 1. Pods.

 ## Running
+There are no pre-compiled binaries yet, but running this tool is easy.

 1. [Install Rust](https://www.rust-lang.org/learn/get-started)
 1. Simply invoke `cargo run -- -h` (add the `--release` flag for optimal performance) to obtain instructions.